Frequently Asked Questions

 What is the difference between a Public and Private Tour?

 - Public Tours: We offer a limited number of “fixed date” public tours each year.
 If you don’t have your own group and are looking to join a tour with other food and drink travelers, this is a great option for you.
 Our public fixed-date tours usually run with from eight to 16 participants.
-Here is our 2017 calendar of public tours:
+Here are the public tour options for 2020:

-- Private & Custom Tours: In addition, all of our tours are available as private tours you can organize on the date of your choice with your own group of friends and family, business clients, club or association, etc. Or create your own itinerary, gather your friends, and book a custom tour.
-Go to our Private & Custom Tour page for more information.
+- Private Tours: In addition, all of our tours are available as private tours you can organize on the date of your choice with your own group of friends and family, business clients, club or association, etc. Go to our Our Tours for more information.

 What is a single supplement?